Pierce College announces 2018 Distinguished Alumni

 Pierce College’s 2018 Distinguished Alumni are Omari Amili, author and public speaker; Teresa Burgess, command chief warrant officer for the Washington National Guard; Michael Christianson, chief technology officer for Bethel School District; and Sylvia James, director of fiscal services for Pierce College.

 Pierce College will honor these esteemed alumni during a celebratory dinner on Thurs., April 12 in Pierce College Puyallup’s College Center Building Multipurpose Room.
 The reception will begin at 5:30 p.m.
-Tickets are $50, available for purchase here.
+Tickets are $50, available for purchase with our online ticketing system.

 Meet the 2018 Distinguished Alumni